Merced-College/crackingthecode-hugocisneros203/README.md

 🔎 Discussion Questions:

-5. How did adding letters change your algorithm?
+5. How did adding letters change your algorithm? it made it more complicated and a lot harder and longer to crack.
 6. Did this increase the difficulty of cracking the password?
-Why?
+Why? yes because now the code has more things to account rather then just numbers.

-7. How do strong passwords prevent brute-force attacks?
+7. How do strong passwords prevent brute-force attacks? it is making it harder to brute force the password by introducing more complexity for hugo cisneros and adan bahena
 🏆 Final Challenge: Custom Password Complexity

 Goal: Experiment with different password complexities and analyze security impact.